 You can do a lot of jobs in computer and network security with an online bachelor’s degree in cybersecurity.
 The bachelor’s degree in cybersecurity is the basic qualification for students who want to become:

-Computer and Information Systems Managers As a Computer and Information Systems Manager, you will plan, coordinate and lead a wide range of computer-related activities in your organization including network security, permissions management, database management, and more.
-Computer and Information Systems Managers earned a median pay of $159,010 in 2021.
-The Bureau of Labor Statistics projects an 11% rate of growth by 2030, with 52,700 new jobs added.
+Computer and Information Systems Managers As a Computer and Information Systems Manager, you will plan, coordinate and lead a wide range of computer-related activities in your organization, including network security, permissions management, database management, and more.
+Computer and Information Systems Managers earned a median pay of $164,070 in 2022.
+The Bureau of Labor Statistics projects a 15% rate of growth by 2032, with 46,900 new jobs added.